buidler-labs/hashgraph-venin-js/lib.docs/markdown/configuration.md

 The default context parameters are being resolved in the following order:
 * First, the runtime object-argument is checked and if a config property is present there, that's the one being used _otherwise_
 * If `process.env` (nodejs-case) contains that equivalent environment variable, that is the one which will be used _else_
-* If the `HEDERAS_ENV_PATH` environment file path has been supplied, exists and contains the same keyes expected in `process.env`, it will be used _else_
+* If the `HEDERAS_ENV_PATH` environment file path has been supplied, exists and contains the same keys expected in `process.env`, it will be used _else_
 * If a `.env` file exists and it contains the same key expected in `process.env`, that's one is being used.

 If none of the above conditions are true and the parameter is not mandatory, the default value is loaded or an error eventually propagates.